NezuChan/better-erela.js-spotify/README.md

  - Track caching
  - Full coverage of spotify api, load track from show, episode, album, and artist
  - Lightweight
- - Shit
- - Shitty
- - And more shit 😅

 ## Requirements
  - Node.JS 14.x